-- The HSC recognises 13 years of schooling. - In the interests of greater career choices and increased opportunities at university and TAFE, the HSC offers you a full range of study areas matching individual abilities, interests and goals. - HSC courses can be linked to further education and training. - HSC Extension courses (including undergraduate university courses) will enable students to undertake more in-depth study in areas of special interest. - Vocational Education and Training (VET) courses will count towards the HSC and will also lead to qualifications recognised across a range of industries. - The HSC will include life skills courses for students with special education needs. - The HSC will fairly assess each student's knowledge and skills. - If you meet the minimum standard expected in a course you will receive a mark of 50.
+- The HSC recognises 13 years of schooling. - In the interests of greater career choices and increased opportunities at university and TAFE, the HSC offers you a full range of study areas matching individual abilities, interests and goals. - HSC courses can be linked to further education and training. - HSC Extension courses (including undergraduate university courses) will enable students to undertake more in-depth study in areas of special interest. - Vocational Education and Training (VET) courses will count towards the HSC and ATAR (if the HSC exam is completed) and will also lead to qualifications recognised across a range of industries. - The HSC will include life skills courses for students with special education needs. - The HSC will fairly assess each student's knowledge and skills. - If you meet the minimum standard expected in a course you will receive a mark of 50.
 If you have a higher standard of performance, you will receive a higher mark.

-Know your strengths and aspirations for 2023, 2024 and beyond
+Know your strengths and aspirations for 2024, 2025 and beyond

-This booklet provides an outline of the courses available at Ulladulla High School in 2023/2024.
+This booklet provides an outline of the courses available at Ulladulla High School in 2024/2025.
 We want to help you make the right decision about your future, either to return to Senior School or to look at other career choices at the end of Year 10.
 If you decide to return to school, it is important to select the subjects which will help you succeed and enable you to follow a rewarding career path.